r-lib/systemfonts/cran-comments.md

-This is a small release that restores support for R < 3.3 as well as prepares for the next cpp11 version
+This is a major release signifying that all major features for using systemfonts as graphic device backend is now implemented.
+It does not include any breaking changes but adds a bunch of new features in both the R and C API.

 ## Test environments

-* local R installation, R 4.0.1
-* ubuntu 16.04 (on travis-ci), R 4.0.1
+* GitHub Actions (ubuntu-16.04): devel, release, oldrel, 3.5, 3.4, 3.3
+* GitHub Actions (windows): release, oldrel
+* GitHub Actions (macOS): release
-* win-builder (devel)
+* win-builder: devel

 ## R CMD check results